monarch-initiative/mondo/_pages/faq.md

 Mondo is the disease ontology for the [Monarch Initiative](https://monarchinitiative.org/), which is an NIH supported project that integrates, aligns, and re-distributes cross-species gene, genotype, variant, disease, and phenotype data.
 The [Monarch Browser](https://monarchinitiative.org/) allows users to browse not only human diseases but to see their links to other organisms, genes, phenotypes, and pathways, which may be of special interest to translational researchers.

+### Is the latest version of Mondo displayed in the Monarch Initiative website?

+The latest release of Mondo is not always displayed in the Monarch website, the release cycles are not in sync.
+To see the latest version of Mondo online, we recommend using the [Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols/ontologies/mondo).

 ### How is the Human Phenotype Ontology (HPO) related to Mondo?

 Mondo is co-developed with [HPO](https://hpo.jax.org/app/), to ensure interoperability and alignment between the two ontologies and create a more holistic semantic disease resource.
 A subset of HPO classes are imported into Mondo.
 HPO terms are used in the logical definitions for the disease terms, where applicable.
 For example, [MONDO:0003337 'acute hemorrhagic encephalitis'](http://purl.obolibrary.org/obo/MONDO_0003337) is computationally defined as `encephalitis and ('disease has feature' some 'Abnormal bleeding')` ([Abnormal bleeding is an HPO term, HP:0001892](https://hpo.jax.org/app/browse/term/HP:0001892)).